tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/消息队列/配置转发Ckafka_intl.md

 ![](https://main.qcloudimg.com/raw/a1c77802fe5f4faefabebfbff5eb4979.png)

-After the creation is successful, the message queue page will display the details of the subscription.
+Upon creation, the message queue page will display the details of the subscription.
 You can also modify the subscribed message type and push instances on this page.
 ![](https://main.qcloudimg.com/raw/3f345181b089fdc96e25327f5b8807ec.png)

 ![](https://main.qcloudimg.com/raw/9bca2d06398c2bc0802a52989d6f78b6.png)